 - Configure Seam support in your module.

-- Set up the required data sources, as described in the section Configuring Data Sources.
+- Set up the required data sources, see Managing Data Sources.

 - Populate your application with the necessary classes.